-McCosky: Upton’s true colors revealed during darkest times last season
+McCosky: Upton’s true colors revealed in darkest times

 Detroit — A few observations as we count down to the start of spring training: